GenesisFR/DS1TroubleshootingGuide/README.md

 If you have a "Couldn't register file.tmp" popup followed by a SmarteSecure popup, it means the location you're trying to run it from has permission issues.
 Run DSLOAMod as admin or move it elsewhere.

 You may also have a few "ATLCOMHelper Exception" popups.
 You can safely ignore those and DSLOAMod will run.
 To get rid of them, either use the DSLOAMod shortcut in the toolkit installation directory or place DSLOAMod in \<path-to-game\> and run it from there.

+Also, if you're running DSLOAMod from a shortcut, you may have to run it without admin privileges.

 Note: setting "shadow_tex_size" higher than 256 will prevent shadows from working and using the HD mod will make most of the world transparent.